The Las Vegas Story (film): Plot

-With a suspect in custody, Hubler returns to the scene of the crime with Linda and has her reenact the steps she took the night before, thereby implicating himself.
-Dave figures out the real killer's identity when Happy tells Dave of Hubler's interactions with Linda.
-Dave realizes that Hubler slipped up and revealed the location of the stabbing.
-After the murderer left, the dying Clayton managed to crawl toward a telephone: Hubler did not know that.
+With a suspect in custody, Hubler returns to the scene of the crime with Linda and asks her to reenact her steps from the previous night, thereby implicating himself.
+Dave determines the real killer's identity when Happy tells Dave of Hubler's interactions with Linda.
+Dave realizes that Hubler erred by revealing the location of the stabbing.
+After the murderer had departed, the dying Clayton crawled toward a telephone, but Hubler did not know that.

-Dave phones Linda to warn her, but Hubler, who has been after the necklace the whole time, kidnaps Linda.
-With roadblocks set up on all major highways and a description of his rented car being broadcast, he steals another car, killing the owner.
+Dave phones Linda to warn her, but Hubler, who has been pursuing the necklace, kidnaps Linda.
+With roadblocks on all major highways and a description of his car broadcast to police, he steals another car, killing the owner.
 Dave engages a helicopter and spots the speeding vehicle.
-He and the pilot manage to force Hubler to leave the car at an abandoned base.
-Hubler wounds the pilot and forces Dave to throw out his gun by threatening to kill Linda, but, after a chase and a fight, Dave is able to retrieve a gun and shoot Hubler dead.
+He and the pilot force Hubler to leave the car at an abandoned base.
+Hubler wounds the pilot and forces Dave to discard his gun by threatening to kill Linda, but after a chase and a fight, Dave retrieves a gun and shoots Hubler dead.

-Back in Las Vegas, Linda decides to break up with her husband and remain in Las Vegas.
-Lloyd, who has been cleared of the murder, is quickly re-arrested on embezzlement and other charges.
+Back in Las Vegas, Linda leaves her husband.
+Lloyd, who has been cleared of the murder, is arrested on charges including embezzlement.